singnet/dev-portal/docs/products/DecentralizedAIPlatform/HaaS/daemon-management/index.md

 ### Full-Stack Deployments

-Push changes to the connected GitHub repository.
+Push changes to the **default branch** of the connected GitHub repository.
 The platform detects the update and automatically redeploys through the full lifecycle — no manual action required.

 ## Balance and Payments